Our office is centrally located at 9434 Chesapeake Drive Suite 1211 San Diego, CA 92123

-One way to resolve this issue is with retaining walls.
-But how much do retaining walls cost?
-What determines the wall’s price?
+How much do retaining walls cost?
+What determines a landscape wall’s price?

-Building a retaining wall is a great home improvement project that costs an average of $4,000 in the United States.
-This varies with the contractor and materials used for retaining walls at your home.
+Building a retaining wall is a great home improvement project that can cost an average of $4,000 in the our local San Diego county service area.
+This pricing average varies with the location of your home (city/state/country), contractor, complication of project (slope, canyon, boulder or other obstructions) and of course the materials used for the retaining wall.

 A wall that’s 100 square feet is going to cost more than a wall that’s only 20 square feet.
 You’ll need more materials for the first wall and it takes more time to build.

 The cost of a retaining wall is usually calculated in square feet for this reason.
 In the United States, the cost of a retaining wall per square foot ranges from $19 to $50.
-The national average at the moment is around $23 per square foot.
+The national average for 2023 is around $25 per square foot.

 The shape of the wall is also important.
 This can determine what materials you can and cannot use.
 A shorter wall, for example, has more leeway in what materials you can use to make it because it has less pressure behind it.
 A taller wall needs something sturdier to support the weight of the soil behind it.